ColleSerre/SchoolArchives/Histoire/American Civil War/The American Civil War.md

 ## Uncle Tom's Cabin

 Antislavery novel.
 Depicted the life of a black slave and his interactions with his masters.
 It quickly became a best seller.
 It increased opposition to slavery in the North.
-Didn't have much impact on South, they saw it as propaganda from the North and banned the book.
+Didn't have much impact on the South, they saw it as propaganda from the North and banned the book.

 ## Dred Scott vs. Sandford (1857)